DATA PROTECTION POLICY (AS OF MAY 2018)

 Please note that clicking the link to Twitter will cause you to leave the area of protection and responsibility of our website and that activating the link will trigger data collection and processing by Twitter that is not subject to our control.

 8. Duration of the storage of personal data

-Your personal data, which we are allowed to process on a lawful basis or to the processing of which you have given your consent, is principally only stored for the duration required for the purposes specified under section 3 above or, alternatively, until you withdraw your previously given consent to the processing of your personal data or you object to such processing.
+Your personal data, which we are allowed to process on a lawful basis or to the processing of which you have given your consent, is principally only stored for the period of time required for the purposes specified under section 3 above or, alternatively, until you withdraw your previously given consent to the processing of your personal data or you object to such processing.

 Your web server log files (cf. section 3.1 above) are deleted by us after three months.

 The personal data that you provide us with on our career website within the context of a job application is stored for one year for the purpose of evaluating suitable vacancies for your person.
 Upon expiration of this period, such data including all documents provided to us with your application are deleted.